-The GxWeather covariances allow hypothesis testing of specific weather variables as cues for each genetic effect.
+The GxWeather covariance matrices allow for hypothesis testing of specific weather variables as cues for changes to the genetic effect size estimates among sites.
 Say that a SNP in FLC controls flowering in a photoperiod-dependent manner.
-In that case, that SNP effect could have a high mixture proportion, or mass, on a covariance matrix created using a photoperiod-based environmental cue, such as day length two days prior to flowering.
-In our data, we would infer that the effect of that SNP on flowering was caused by a response to that or a correlated environmental cue.
-Overall, loadings of genetic effects on these GxWeather matrices in the model with re-estimated effects provide information on genome-wide patterns of SNP-environment interaction.
+In that case, the covairance of genetic effect estimates would have a large weight, on a covariance matrix created using a photoperiod-based environmental cue, such as day length two days prior to flowering.
+In our data, we would infer that the effect of that SNP on flowering was caused by a response to the environmental cue used to construct the environmental covariace matrix with the largest weight.
+Overall, loadings of genetic effects on these GxWeather matrices in the model along with the posterior effect size estimates provide information on genome-wide patterns of SNP-environment interaction.

-The phenotypic correlations for the timing of vegetative growth had moderate negative correlations between the Texas and North gardens, particularly in the Gulf and in Both subpopulations (Figure 2 A).
+The phenotypic correlations for the timing of vegetative growth had moderate negative correlations between the Texas and North gardens, particularly in the Gulf subpopulation and the entire(“Both”) population (Figure 2 A).
 If these phenotypic correlations have a genetic component, then they may be controlled by SNP effects that differed in sign across these regions (consistent with a model of antagonistic pleiotropy), SNP effects that vary in magnitude but not their sign (consistent with a model of amplification), or a combination.
 Five GxWeather covariance matrices were selected by the greedy algorithm in our analysis of the Gulf and Midwest subpopulations and the combined population.
 Of these five, three had non-zero weight in mash models fit using effect size estimates from the ”strong” effect SNPs.
-Two of these three matrices had negative covariances between sites between Texas and North gardens (Figure 2 A), while one had all positive or near-zero covariances.
-SNP-associated phenotypic effects covaried with different weather-based cues in the Gulf & in Both subpopulations (Figure 2 B).
-In total, 65% of the posterior weight of strong SNP effects in the mash model of Gulf vegetative growth fell on a covariance matrix of daylength 14 days prior to the date of vegetative growth.
-The covariance matrix for this weather cue was very similar to the pattern of phenotypic correlation for the timing of vegetative growth in the Gulf subpopulation (Figure 1 B; Figure 2 A).
-Mash models of the timing of vegetative growth in Midwest and Both subpopulations did not include this GxWeather covariance; the Midwest had no weight on any GxWeather covariance, while Both subpopulations had non-zero weights on two additional GxWeather covariance types, average temperature one day prior to green-up, and the day length change in seconds in the day prior to green-up (Figure 2 B).
-The average temperature covariance matrix had negative covariances between Texas and North gardens, though not as strong as the negative phenotypic correlations seen in Both subpopulations (Figure 1 B; Figure 2 A).
-Only the Gulf subpopulation and Both subpopulations had mass on any GxWeather covariance matrices (Figure 2 C).
+Two of these three matrices had negative covariances between sites between Texas and North gardens (Figure 2Figure 2 A), while one had all positive or near-zero covariance structure.
+SNP-associated phenotypic effects covaried with different weather-based cues in the Gulf & in Both subpopulations (Figure 2Figure 2 B).
+In our analysis of vegitative growth, 65% of the posterior matrix weight in the mash model constructed using strong SNP effects from the Gulf subpopulation was on a covariance matrix constructed using the covariance of daylength 14 days prior to the date of vegetative growth.
+The covariance matrix for this weather cue was very similar to the pattern of phenotypic correlation for the timing of vegetative growth in the Gulf subpopulation (Figure 1Figure 1 B; Figure 2Figure 2 A).
+Mash models of the timing of vegetative growth in Midwest subpopulation and combined population did not include this GxWeather covariance; the Midwest had no weight on any GxWeather covariance, while the combined populations had non-zero weights on two additional GxWeather covariance types, average temperature one day prior to green-up, and the day length change in seconds in the day prior to green-up (Figure 2Figure 2 B).
+The average temperature covariance matrix had negative covariances between Texas and North gardens, though not as strong as the negative phenotypic correlations seen in the combined population (Figure 1Figure 1 B; Figure 2Figure 2 A).
+Only the Gulf subpopulation and combined population had mass on any GxWeather covariance matrices (Figure 2Figure 2 C).